insurestreetltd/canopy-partner-apidocs/source/index.html.md

 }
 ```

 This endpoint creates new connection between renter and agent by branchId.
+if the connection already exists we will return the link to that connection.

 ### HTTP Request